 Non-Consensual Sexual Contact: Any intentional touching of a person’s breasts, buttocks, groin, genitals, or other intimate parts without consent.
 Touching may be over or under clothing and may include the respondent touching the complainant, the respondent making the complainant touch the respondent or another person, or the respondent making the complainant touch the complainant’s own body.

-Sexual Exploitation: Any act where one person violates the sexual privacy of another or takes unjust or abusive sexual advantage of another without their consent.
-Sexual explointation may include:
+Sexual Exploitation: Any act where one person violates the sexual privacy of another or takes unjust or abusive sexual advantage of another, but that does not fall within the definition of Title IX Sexual Harassment.
+Sexual exploitation may include:

 Consent is the voluntary, informed, and freely given agreement, through words and/or actions, to participate in mutually agreed-upon acts.
 Consensual activity happens when each partner willingly and affirmatively chooses to participate.